bjherger/Shower_thoughts_generator/docs/blog_post/blog_post.md

 # Deep (Shower) Thought
-**Teaching AI to have shower thoughts, with on Reddit's r/Showerthoughts**
+**Teaching AI to have shower thoughts, trained with Reddit's r/Showerthoughts**

 **tl;dr:** I tried to train a Deep Learning character model to have shower thoughts, using Reddit data.
-Instead it learned curse words and clickbait-ing.
+Instead it learned pithiness, curse words and clickbait-ing.

+## Background

 ![references/smart_phones.gif](references/smart_phones.gif)

-**Given the seed `smart phones are today s version of the`, the algorithm completed the phrase with `friend to the millions`.
+*Given the seed `smart phones are today s version of the`, the algorithm completed the phrase with `friend to the millions`.*

-## Background

 Deep learning has drastically changed the way machines interact with human languages.
 From [machine translation](https://research.google.com/pubs/pub45610.html) to